 “Salome, it’s all good,” Harri said.
 “If God wants me to stop serving here, He will give a clear sign, like a miracle.”

 Two weeks later, an elder informed Harri that the church was looking for a new pastor.
 He had 18 months to find another position.

 During that time, Harri and Salome began thinking about a possible role in missions.
 Then a friend asked the Metzgers to drive him to the Wycliffe Germany training centre, where he was taking an orientation course for three days between Christmas and New Year’s Day.

-“You can look at Wycliffe and decide if this is for you,” he told them.
+“You can look at Wycliffe and decide if this is for you,” an HR manager told them.

 Change of Plans

 Two years later, their work permit expired so the Metzgers returned to Germany.
-When they learned that their work permit wouldn’t be renewed, they took some time out at the Wycliffe centre to rest and seek guidance.
+When they learned that their work permit wouldn’t be renewed, they took some time out to rest and seek guidance.

 “So I’m talking to God,” Harri says, “and I said, ‘If we can’t raise the additional amount, I will quit Wycliffe Germany and go into regular work.’
 We then wrote a prayer letter, asking people to pray for an increase in our support."

 After sending off the letter, the Metzgers took a two-week vacation.
 When they returned home, they learned that their financial needs had nearly been met.